cjzamora/picow-clock-emu/README.md

 - PIN 14: Mode PIN (Astable/Monostable)
 - PIN 15: Step PIN (Clock can be stepped when in Monostable mode)
+- PIN 16: Pulse PIN (Output of the clock/timer, used for LED)
-- PIN 16: Output PIN (Output of the clock/timer)
+- PIN 28: Clock Output PIN (Output of the clock/timer)
 - PIN 26: Potentiometer (For adjusting the frequency of the clock/timer)

 ## Building and Flashing